Taking your idea from concept to reality

 Throughout the class, you’ll build your plan by working on individual pieces to the content area.
 These all go to instructors for feedback.
 As the course continues, you’ll meet with the full instructor team for feedback.
 Then, at the completion of the course, you’ll meet with a final review team and a lender.
 These folks are people for whom business plans and processing is a part of their lifeblood: service providers, entrepreneurs, academics.
 They’ll give you even more feedback on your strategy.

-Finally, you’ll have a ‘mock interview’ with a lender.
-This business professional will give you specific feedback on the financial part of your plan.
-You’ll leave the class with a business idea rigorously fleshed out.
-Your idea will be tested against multiple perspectives about how it matches up with your vision.
+Finally, you’ll have a mock interview with a lender.
+This business professional will give you specific feedback on your business plan.
+You’ll leave the class with a business idea rigorously fleshed out, and your idea will be tested against multiple perspectives about how it matches up with your vision.

 Course Curriculum: Content for the Real World